In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: AXEL detector

 As a charged particle passes through the gas volume of the detector, it excites and ionizes xenon atoms along the track.
-The excited atoms results in emissions of the primary scintillation light, which are detected with photomultiplier tubes (PMTs).
-This signal is used as the timing of the event.
-Ionization electrons drift along the uniform drift electric field formed by a field cage toward the detection plane called ELCC, and enter into each cell of ELCC along the electric field line.
-Inside the cell, electrons are accelerated by a stronger electric field and excites xenon atoms.
-Then, de-excitation results in the emission of EL photons.
-The EL photons are detected with a Silicon Photomultiplier (SiPM) located on the back of the ELCC.
-The time for ionization electrons to drift through the chamber is on the order of \SI{10}{\us} time scale, whereas the scintillation light is sufficiently short $\sim$\SI{100}{\ns}.
-This readout in each cell of the ELCC with time information allows reconstruction of the 3D track.
+The excited atoms result in emissions of the primary scintillation light, which is detected with photomultiplier tubes (PMTs).
+This signal is used as the timing of the event and recorded with a 14-bit 100 MS/s digitizer (CAEN, v1724).
+A guard mesh connected to the ground is placed in front of the PMTs to protect the PMTs from the cathode voltage.
+Ionization electrons drift along the uniform drift electric field formed by a field cage toward the detection plane called electroluminescence light collection cell (ELCC) plane.
+The ELCC is a cellular ionization-electron detection device utilizing the EL process described in Sec.~\ref{sec:elcc}.
+The CW multiplier is mounted on the insulator jig to supply high voltage to the field cage.
+The details of the CW multiplier and the field cage are described in Sec.~\ref{sec:CW} and Sec.~\ref{sec:field_cage} respectively.
+The time for ionization electrons to drift through the chamber is of the order of \SI{10}{\us}, whereas the scintillation light is sufficiently short $\sim$\SI{100}{\ns}.
+This readout in each cell of the ELCC plane with time information allows reconstruction of the 3D track.
+Since the stopping power of the xenon gas for electrons is proportional to the density of the xenon gas, the length of the track is typically inversely proportional to the density of the xenon gas.
 The number of detected photons at each timing and cell position gives the energy deposit of the corresponding position on the track.
-The total number of photons gives the total energy of the track.
-Detailed configuration of the AXEL detector is described in a previous work\cite{10.1093/ptep/ptad146}.
-In the following, we describe the ELCC and field cages in detail, which were updated from the previous work.
+The total number of photons gives the total energy deposited along the track.
+The detailed configuration of the AXEL detector is described in a previous work\cite{10.1093/ptep/ptad146}.
+In the following, we describe the ELCC and the field cage in detail, which were improved from \cite{10.1093/ptep/ptad146}.